FOLLOW ME:

 From tender love poems and thrilling adventures to immersive African spiritual horror, her stories promise a journey that challenges the mind, honors heritage, and tickles the funny bone.
 Whether you are looking for intellectual depth or a gripping escape, Tiffany’s work invites you to see the world through a multifaceted lens.

-Stay tuned for a new book about the Black Orthodox experience; more details, including the release date, are forthcoming.
+Stay tuned for a new book about the Borderlands Orthodox experience; more details, including the release date, are forthcoming.

 New "2026" Release